newo-2001/MC-Modpack-Downloader/README.md

 4. Press `Install Forge` (or Fabric if applicable), you probably want the recommended version.
 5. Press the `Open .minecraft` button.
 6. - If you downloaded the files from CurseForge you want to create a new directory called `mods` and drag the files downloaded by the script in here.
 You will also want to drag the rest of the files that came with the `.zip` besides `manifest.json` into this directory *next to the mods folder*.
-   - If you downloaded with modpacks.ch you want to drag all the files downloaded by the script into this directory directly.
+   - If you downloaded with FTB you want to drag all the files downloaded by the script into this directory directly.

 # Configuration
 The script combines configuration options from several sources with decreasing precedence: